impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 ---

-Would you like me to format this into a **company-branded policy document (Word or PDF)** for Green Orbit Digital — complete with sections for approval signatures, version control, and Cyber Essentials references?
+Would you like me to format this into a **company-branded policy document (Word or PDF)** for Impact Orbit Creative Group — complete with sections for approval signatures, version control, and Cyber Essentials references?